learn-co-students/custom-metrics-online-ds-pt-041320/README.md

 Let's say we want the recall score `true_positives / (true_positives + false_negatives)`

+...but we don't want some kind of averaged recall score for all three classes, we specifically want the **recall score for class 1**.

 ### Basic Score Calculation

 We could calculate it by hand: